roqme/robmosys-roqme-itp/docs/README.md

     observation o1 : bumpEvent undermines safety
     observation o2 : t while (bumpCount >5) undermines safety veryhigh
    ```

 3. Generating the RoQME QoS metric provider component model.

-    In order to generate the RoQME artifacts from the previous models, right click on the .roqmemap file and select RoQME - > Generate Metrics Provider.
+    In order to generate the RoQME artifacts from the previous models, right click on the .roqmemap file and select:

+    **_RoQME - > Generate Metrics Provider_**

     This generation process will create two projects: (1) a QoSMetricProvider project; and (2) CommRoqmeEstimate project.
 The former includes the generated Smartsoft component model for the QoS Metric Provider.
 Smartsoft will use this model as an input to generate the corresponding software.
 The latter includes the definition of the communication objects used by the QoS metric provider component to communicate the estimated metrics to other components.